 The focus of the story is on the life of Gentoo Penguins as seen on the shores of Bransfield Strait, along the Peninsula of Antarctica.
 Two closely related penguin species are shown also: Adelie Penguins ("Ada," "Dellie," "Dallie," "Bert") and Chinstrap Penguins ("Chinnie," jumping while traveling).
-The Emperor Penguin ("Cesar") was not seen; it does occur all around Antarctica but breeds on the ice, away from the water.
+I did not see the Emperor Penguin ("Cesar"); it does occur all around Antarctica but breeds on the ice, away from the water.
 It is the largest of the penguins (35kg vs. 5 kg for Gentoo).